Siri-chan/siribooru/README.md

 Siribooru is a custom fork of MyImouto, specifically the Dec 21, 2021 ver of [MyImouto-plus](https://github.com/Yushe/myimouto-plus)

+I am *trying to* patch it to PHP 8.2

 ## Setup (Windows):
 ### Git